 - Use physical contact.
 Shake hands when appropriate.

 - Show a personal interest.
 There is almost always time to discuss non-business matters.
 Be a good listener.

-- Explain what level of service is provided - and any cost - at the time of the sale.
+- Explain what level of service is provided free of charge, and what is available at additional cost, at the time of the sale.

 - Follow up with a courtesy email or call to check that everything is all right.

 Comply with your legal obligations to keep customers informed

 - Consumers are entitled to clear and honest information before they buy.

 - Additional regulations apply if you sell at a distance (eg online) or offer consumer credit.

 A successful loyalty scheme pays for itself by encouraging more frequent purchases.
 The most common loyalty schemes are based on offering rewards to loyal customers.